foobarsgamessmithy/chess-manager/README.md

 ### Available Profiles

 - test: profile used for unit test execution
-- dev: Enabale authentication but also h2 console is available
+- dev: Enable authentication but also h2 console is available
 - insecure: Disables authentication

 ### Keycloak